andrewbearsley/lacework-alert-reporting/README.md

-# Lacework Alert Reporting Tool
+# Lacework API Reporting Tool

 This tool retrieves Lacework compliance alerts and generates Excel reports with policy details and remediation information.